 So there it is, you’ve just opened a new bright and shiny coffee shop that offers a wide selection of coffees.
 How do you let the customers know that besides offering excellent service and products, you offer more than that?
 You offer a place where friends can get together and feel at home.
 You offer the next Central Perk or Monk’s Café.
 Yes, a Friends and a Seinfeld reference in the same sentence.

 Your place makes them feel welcomed and respected, it offers intimacy and great coffee, what else could you ask for?

 You know that the coffee is great and that the place is cozy, but your customers don’t.
 This is where marketing comes in handy.
 It allows you to share exactly what you are about.

 There are different types of marketing, and each type has its purpose.
 One offers engagement with the customers, another makes your site more visible for search engines, another regularly keeps them updated on whatever changes you implement.

 I will offer detailed information on each, later in the article.

 Thanks to the development of the internet, it is easier than ever to stay in touch with your customers.
 Just as you can promote your business online, you can gather information about your clients online.

 Let’s say you want to add a new coffee flavor to your mix.
 You could add whatever flavor you like, or you could conduct a survey and ask your customers what they prefer.
 In this case, watermelon was the winner.
 Yes, watermelon, just go along with it.

-Based on the research you conducted, you decide to add that flavor to your coffee selection.
+You decide to add that flavor to your coffee selection based on your research.
 Chances are that you might have introduced the flavor on your own, but the survey helped you determine your customers’ needs faster.
-You found out their needs, wants, demands, and you acted accordingly.
+You found out their needs, wants, and demands and acted accordingly.
 This will make them feel appreciated, which takes us to the next point.